RuairidhWilliamson/PersonalWebsite/contents/posts/personal-website-rs.md

 ## Server Mode

 The server mode is similar when run builds the website and hosts it on a local web server.
 It also watches the source directories for any file changes.
-When a file change is detected it rebuilds the website and reloads any connected webpages.
+When a change is detected it rebuilds the website and reloads any connected webpages.

 This server mode is designed for fast iteration so that changes can be made and previewed very quickly.
 A common workflow is to have the website preview open in a browser alongside the code.